deckhouse/deckhouse/modules/041-linstor/docs/ADVANCED_USAGE.md

 ---

 {% alert level="danger" %}
-The current version of the module is outdated and is no longer supported.
-Switch to using the [sds-drbd](https://deckhouse.io/modules/sds-drbd/beta/) module.
+This version of the module is deprecated and is no longer supported.
+Use the [sds-drbd](https://deckhouse.io/modules/sds-drbd/beta/) module instead.
 {% endalert %}

 {% alert level="warning" %}